Klipper3d/klipper/docs/G-Codes.md

 is enabled:
 - `SET_PIN PIN=config_name VALUE=<value>`

+## Manually Controlled Fans Commands

+The following command is available when a "fan_generic" config section is enabled:
+- `SET_FAN_SPEED FAN=config_name SPEED=<speed>` This command sets
+  the speed of a fan. <speed> must be between 0.0 and 1.0.

 ## Neopixel and Dotstar Commands

 The following command is available when "neopixel" or "dotstar" config